Core966/OVG/README.txt

 Finally, to run the app locally: rackup ( and also adding "-p $PORT -o $IP" in case of C9.io)

-Special thanks to the following contributors of the sinatra template and to Nick Plante:
+Special thanks to the following contributors of the sinatra app template including Nick Plante:

+  * zapnap (Nick Plante)
   * garrensmith
   * bryanwoods
   * flexd